The Learning Lab hosted by Frank Anderson, MD • with Special Guest Terri Cole

 This on-demand Learning Lab includes a recorded session with Frank and Terri Cole, featuring teaching, dialogue, and reflective prompts.
 The session is available to watch immediately after purchase, at your own pace.

+Absolutely.
 The Learning Lab is educational, reflective, and supportive.
 Many participants attend because the material resonates with their own history.
 You are encouraged to move at your own pace, take breaks as needed, and seek personalized support outside the program if emotions arise.
+Please note: this program is for educational purposes and is not a substitute for therapy.

+The Learning Lab offers clinical insight, case-informed discussion, and developmentally and neuroscience-informed framing, but it is not a step-by-step clinical certification program.
+Instead, it supports reflective understanding of integrative concepts, a deeper understanding of patterns as adaptive, and integrative, relational ways of conceptualizing experiences.
 Clinicians often find the material directly applicable to their work, while lay participants value the clarity and validation it brings to their own relational dynamics.

 You'll have lifetime access to the program recording.
 In the unlikely event that access ever needs to be removed, you'll receive at least 30 days notice.

+You may request a full refund within 7 days of purchase.
+After that point, all sales are final.
+Refunds may incur a nominal processing charge (approximately $25).
 We are unable to offer partial refunds, credits, or prorated adjustments.
-If promotions or sale prices occur before or after your purchase, we cannot retroactively adjust your registration fee.
+If promotions or sale prices occur before or after your purchase, we cannot retroactively adjust your fee.

 You don't have to stop caring.